FINRA Begins Sweep on Order Routing, Inducements, and Conflicts of Interest

 The SEC and FINRA each noted trading practices as a primary issue in their respective 2017 examination priorities, and both regulators reminded firms to provide accurate payment for order flow disclosures and accurate disclosures on how they comply with their duty of best execution when routing customer orders for execution.
 FINRA also reminded broker-dealers to consider how the automation of the markets and recent advances in trading technology and communications affect their order-handling decisions and their review of the execution quality they provide customers.

-Further, in the last few months during exams, we’ve seen that regulators are expecting RIAs to be able to produce more detailed trade data to support best execution analysis than in the recent past.
+Further, Oyster has seen that regulators are expecting RIAs to be able to produce more detailed trade data to support Best Execution analysis than in the recent past.

-Oyster’s Trading & Market’s Practice team has worked for both large and small broker-dealers and registered investment advisors to examine their trading, order handling, and best execution processes.
-We have specifically worked on the conflicts that arise when accepting order flow inducements.
+Oyster’s trading and markets team has worked for both large and small broker-dealers and registered investment advisors to examine their trading, order handling, and Best Execution processes.
+Our team has specifically worked on the conflicts that arise when accepting order flow inducements.
+Our consultants perform reviews of procedures, routing practices, technology, vendor solutions, disclosures, and ensure that a “regular and rigorous” program is in place.
+Leverage our experience to make your compliance program efficient and effective.

 About The Author